Seared Scallops with Watercress and Warm Orange Dressing

 - 2 radishes trimmed and very thinly sliced

-- 3/4 pound sea scallops 3 per person, membranes removes, rinsed and patted dry
+- 3/4 pound sea scallops 3 large scallops per person, membranes removed, rinsed and patted dry

 - 2 lemon wedges